tlee0825/Weather-Dashboard/README.md

 # Weather-Dashboard

-Find all of your weathr needs here.
+Find all of your weather needs here.
 For the day or for 5 days!